suman-vanan/stonks/README.md

 - Declaring types allows the static type checker to catch bugs/errors quickly
 - Makes the code base more self-documenting
 - Enhances the dev experience by enabling editors (such as VScode) to provide autocomplete with context-aware suggestions
-- Reduces the amount of menial testing needed (i.e. testing not related to business logic).
-No need for tests that TS can catch.
+- Reduces the amount of menial testing needed (i.e. testing not related to business logic)
+  - No need for tests that TS can catch
 - ...and so on

 ### What libraries to use?